felleg/felleg.gitlab.io-backup/content/reads/read-16-making-work-visible.md

     - conflicting priorities
     - neglected work

-# Video summary

-I exceptionally made a video summary where I attempt to explain my favorite passages from the book, you may watch it [here](https://www.youtube.com/watch?v=GXTWeIVAfAU).
+**Bonus video summary**: I exceptionally made a video summary where I attempt to explain my favorite passages from the book, you may watch it [here](https://www.youtube.com/watch?v=GXTWeIVAfAU).